mananjethanandani/BlenderProject-Butterfly/README.md

 # BlenderProject-Butterfly

-3-D model of Butterfly in Blender
+This is the 3-D model of "white tree nymph butterfly" in Blender.